Pauan/programming-notes/Nulan/Type system.rst

 If it doesn't match any of the extensions you'll get an error.
 If it matches multiple extensions you'll get an error, which you can resolve by using ``isa``.
 And if only one extension matches, it'll be used.

 Basically, you can *just call the generic function* without worrying about the types.
-This gives the same flexibility as duck typing, but it's **vastly** safer: you're almost guaranteed to get errors if something is wrong.
+This gives the same flexibility as duck typing, but it's a **lot** safer: you're much more likely to get errors if something is wrong.

 To make things easier, another rule about generic functions is that subtypes always have precedence over supertypes.
-Remember how an Integer is a subtype of Number, because it uses ``(isa Number)`` in the type declaration?
+Remember how an ``Integer`` is a subtype of ``Number``, because it uses ``(isa Number)`` in the type declaration?

 ::